Pat-Link/JS101/README.md

 honestly, this past class has been the most difficult for me.
-I did not understand the full scope of the in class exercises we did in the last few minutes, and i was not sure what to do exactly. mostly about functions and object relations.
+I did not understand the full scope of the in class exercises we did in the last few minutes, and i was not sure what to do exactly. mostly about functions and object relations. i got it in class, but the exercises felt like things we didn't actually cover.